GiorgioMartino/docker-faas/Report.md

 #### Blockchain Build

-The second one was instead implemented for benchmarking purposes.
+This second service was instead implemented for benchmarking purposes.
 That's the main reason why Blockchain has been chosen.
 The service accepts two Input parameters: `blocks` and `content_mb`.

 The first is the number of blocks that should constitute the chain, while the second in the size